ArthurLokhov/arthur-notes/setup_linux.md

 ## Configuring software and Linux for everyday use

-1. Install 'Yandex Browser` and configure it
+1. Install `Yandex Browser` and configure it
 Go to [path](browser://flags) and turn on `System windows controls`
 2. Set wallpaper and theme of apps, icons, cursor
 3. Install `Telegram`